 Kresge's Education Program focuses on helping first-generation, low-income students enroll in college and complete their degrees from two- and four-year institutions.
 The foundation also provides grants to Title III and Title V schools.

-While the Lilly Endowment is well known for its support of campus business programs and nonprofits focused on increasing higher ed access for minorities, its Christianity-oriented religion grantmaking focus is also a major source of funding for higher ed organizations.
+While the Lilly Endowment is well known for its support of campus business programs and nonprofits focused on increasing higher ed access for minorities, its Christianity-oriented religion grantmaking focus is also a major source of funding for higher education organizations.

 Lumina gives higher ed grants through its Goal 2025 program, which seeks to "increase the proportion of Americans with high-quality degrees, certificates and other credentials to 60 percent by the year 2025."

-The MetLife Foundation's relatively limited higher ed funding focuses primarily on scholarships, college readiness and success programs, and increasing financial inclusion for low- and middle-income communities.
+The MetLife Foundation's relatively limited higher education funding focuses primarily on scholarships, college readiness and success programs, and increasing financial inclusion for low- and middle-income communities.
 It also gives annual awards to individual researchers focused on Alzheimer's disease.